BendDAO/bend-lending-protocol/README.md

 2. [Certik Online Report](https://www.certik.com/projects/bend-dao).

 ## Thanks
-Bend protocol refers to the architecture design and adopts some of the code of [AAVE](https://github.com/aave).
+BendDAO lending protocol refers to the architecture design and adopts some of the code of [AAVE](https://github.com/aave).
 We are very grateful to AAVE for providing us with an excellent DeFi platform.

 ## Connect with the community

-You can join at the [Discord](https://discord.gg/benddao) channel or at the [Governance](https://snapshot.org/#/benddao.eth) for asking questions about the protocol or talk about Bend with other peers.
+You can join at the [Discord](https://discord.gg/benddao) channel or at the [Governance](https://snapshot.org/#/benddao.eth) for asking questions about the protocol or talk about BendDAO with other peers.

 ## Getting Started